azrieltomas/attiny_joystick/README.md

 The sent byte is 5 bits plus padding:
 | LEFT_FLAG | RIGHT_FLAG | UP_FLAG | DOWN_FLAG | BUTTON_FLAG |\
-The i2c master can simply bit compare to get the current position of the joystick
+The i2c master can simply bit compare to get the current position of the joystick.

 <br/>